rrramble/ielts/README.md

 Consider changing the ending or adding a suffix, like `-ing` or `-ed`.
 This also counts as the use of another word.

-## Criterion of `Using less-common words`
+### Criterion of `Using less-common words`

-`Less-common` means `topic-specific` or more broadly — `widely used but in a topic-specific context`.
+`Less-common` means `topic-specific` or, more broadly, — `widely used but in a topic-specific context`.

-For example, for the topic of Photography, truly 'less-common' words are: `focus`, `exposure`, `lighting`, or `scene`.
+For example, for the topic of Photography, really 'less-common' words are: `focus`, `exposure`, `lighting`, or `scene`.
 You see, they are not 'high-level'.

-Often this criterion is misunderstood as 'use rare words, that are high-level' like [mellifluous](https://www.oxfordlearnersdictionaries.com/definition/english/mellifluous), [cornucopia](https://www.oxfordlearnersdictionaries.com/definition/english/cornucopia), or [plethora](https://www.oxfordlearnersdictionaries.com/definition/english/plethora).
-In reality, these words are actually 'common words' in the sense that they can be used in every topic.
+Often this criterion is misunderstood as 'use rare words that are high-level' like [mellifluous](https://www.oxfordlearnersdictionaries.com/definition/english/mellifluous), [cornucopia](https://www.oxfordlearnersdictionaries.com/definition/english/cornucopia), or [plethora](https://www.oxfordlearnersdictionaries.com/definition/english/plethora).
+In reality, these words are actually 'common words' in the sense that they can be used for every topic.

-## Complying with `Coherence and Cohesion` criteria
+### Complying with `Coherence and Cohesion` criteria

 - Use linking words appropriately:
   - Do not put them everywhere, trying to achieve the 'Cohesive features' of the criteria.